MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

    -   Change the View to **All fields**

    -   Locate a Visit record that does not have an Actual Start or Actual End value.
 Select and copy the **Code** for this Visit.

+7. Test the app

-   -   Switch to the browser tab with the app, press F5 or click the Play icon at the upper-right corner to preview the app.
+   -   Switch to the browser tab with the app, press **F5** or click the **Play** icon at the upper-right corner to preview the app.

-5. Paste the copied value into the search textbox, verify that the record is displayed in the form
+   -   Paste the copied value into the search textbox, verify that the record is displayed in the form

 6. Clear the search textbox contents.